vipashasingh/face-recognition/README.md

 # face-recognition
-To find number of person in-front of camera
+To find number of person in-front of camera/in a room/lab